Locality: Introduction

-One related attempt, besides the previously described cache-oblivious model is the Hierarchical Memory Model \cite{DBLP:conf/stoc/AggarwalACS87}.
+The closest work to our presentation here is the Hierarchical Memory Model \cite{DBLP:conf/stoc/AggarwalACS87}.
 In this model, accessing memory location $x$ takes time $f(x)$.
 This was extended to a blocked version where accessing $k$ memory locations takes times $f(x)+k$ \cite{DBLP:conf/focs/AggarwalCS87}.
-In particular the case where $f(k)=\log x$ was studied and optimality obtained for a number of problems.
-This model, through its use of the memory cost function $f$, bears a number of similarities to ours, and it meant to represent a multi-level cache where the user manually controls the movement of data from slow to fast memory.
+In particular the case where $f(x)=\log x$ was studied and optimality obtained for a number of problems.
+This model, through its use of the memory cost function $f$, bears a number of similarities to ours, and it is meant to represent a multi-level cache where the user manually controls the movement of data from slow to fast memory.
 However, while it is able to capture temporal coherence well, even in the blocked version it does not capture fully the idea of spatio-temporal locality of reference, where an access is fast because it was close to something accessed recently.

 Another model that proposed analyzing algorithm performance on a multi-level memory hierarchy is the Uniform Memory Hierarchy model (UMH)~\cite{DBLP:conf/focs/AlpernCF90}.
 The UMH model is a multi-level variation of the DAM that simplifies analysis by assuming that the block size increases by a fixed factor at each level and that there is a uniform ratio between block and memory size at each level of the hierarchy.
-In Section~\ref{multilevel}, we show how similar assumptions can be applied to the LoR model as well, although the LoR model provides a general framework that extends to arbitrary hierarchies or systems that reward locality of reference.
+Unfortunately, this assumption is quite restrictive and doesn't hold in practice on modern hardware.

 \begin{onlymain}